WesloTheWeb/AlgosDataStructure-studyguide/Algorithms/Patterns/Patterns.md

 Also problems where you would want to either check the beginning annd end of an array, check against two arrays.
 A great alternative to using double for loops that typically improves your time & space complexity.

+Two pointers are helpful because it often offers a more efficient solution than the naive solution.
+From the examples above, if we use the naive solution and use two loops to iterate through the array, the **time complexity** is often `O(n^2)`, which is often not enough.
+If we use two pointers for this type of problem, we are often only passing through the array once with the two pointers, which means that the **time complexity** is often `O(n)`.

 ### Example problems:
 - Two Sum
 - Binary Search